 Many people won't seek treatment for Crohn's disease for months, years, or in some cases, even decades.
-Either their symptoms are mild enough to ignore or they simply mistake them for another condition.
+Either their symptoms are mild enough to ignore, or they simply mistake them for another, less serious, condition.

-For instance, a person may believe he or she is suffering from lactose intolerance, irritable bowel syndrome, or an intestinal parasite when they actually have Crohn's disease.
-Others, however, don’t wait to see a doctor because their symptoms are severe and require immediate treatment.
+You may believe you’re suffering from conditions like lactose intolerance, irritable bowel syndrome, or an intestinal parasite, when you actually have Crohn's disease.
+Some people, however, don’t wait to see a doctor because their symptoms are severe and require immediate treatment.

 "I like this group because it helps me to remember I'm not alone.
 Sometimes you feel alone when you're this sick.
 Family is great and supportive.
 They only know so much.
 They only know what they see they don't know what I feel. this group gives me access to other people who do know what I feel.
 That in itself is priceless."

 –– Ileea D.

 "It's awesome to be able to network with people that can genuinely relate to my daily struggles with Crohn's.
 Having that connection is priceless to me!!"

 Join over 17,000 people like you in our FB community »